smallwat3r/rpi-gardener/README.md

 # SSL certificate (use your RPi's local IP)
 CERT_IP=192.168.1.100

-# Admin password for the settings UI (optional)
+# Admin password for the settings UI (optional, off by default)
-# If set, enables the admin interface accessible via the gear icon
-# Login with username "admin" and this password
+# When set, the settings UI asks for username "admin" and this password
 ADMIN_PASSWORD=your_secure_password

 # DHT22 thresholds (optional, these are defaults)